Converg3nce/matic-docs/docs/home/blockchain-basics/basics-accounts.md

 Each account is identified by a 20 byte identifier which is called an address - this is the public key of the account.
 There exist two types of accounts:

-1. Externally Owned Account - the private key to which is owned by a person (eg., you’d own the private key and be responsible to keep it safe)
+1. Externally Owned Account - These are not mapped to any smart contract code and the private key is owned by a person (eg., you’d own the private key and be responsible to keep it safe)
-2. Contract Owned Account - has an associated code with it and is not owned by a person
+2. Contract Owned Account - has an associated smart contract code with it and its private key is not owned by anyone

 These can be differentiated as follows: